|31 Jul 2022 7:00 AM - 4:00 PM

 3 to 4pm Demonstration and practice of raking, protecting from rain, A frame usage for drying, Rick building principles and of our hand hay baler by Frank Wright who built it.

-If you want to borrow or buy a scythe please book the appropriate ticket and you will be contacted.
+If you are a member and want to borrow or buy a scythe please book the appropriate ticket and you will be contacted.
 Marie-Angel can advise on what you need.
 Scythes seem expensive (approximately £140-£180) but are incredibly useful for tidying up areas such as nettles, dock, thistles and other weeds.
 We will be buying them from Simon Fairlie.
 He has promised to give us a discount and we will pass some of this on to you.
 Look at his website http://www.thescytheshop.co.uk/index.html We need to put our order in by the beginning of July so you need to book your place early if you want to borrow or buy a scythe.